ruchikj1998/netflix-gpt/README.md

 - Custom hooks for Movie lists and Movie videos (Trailer)
 - Managing the API data by storing it into the Redux store
 - Build secondary component (SecondaryBrowserContainer)
+- Movie list and more custom hooks for fetching popular and upcoming movies
+- Creating components for movie cards

 ## Features